Why You Should Upgrade the Attic Insulation

 Safer home structure

 Upgrade your attic insulation can prevent gradual damage to your home, caused by heat and moisture.
 It prevents water vapor from seeping in and eroding your walls.
-It also slows down heat buildup in your attic, which can cause the shingles on your roof to swell and crack or cause the plywood on your deck to soften.
+Besides, it also slows down heat buildup in your attic.
+That can cause the shingles on your roof to swell and crack or cause the plywood on your deck to soften.
 It prevents ice dams from forming when melting snow refreezes on your roof’s edge.
 Furthermore, insulating your attic can prevent mold that thrives in moist, cool areas.
 Insulation stops these problems from occurring by mitigating the effects of condensation.